Trade winds have been steadily breezy across the state with light showers.

 Once we get to the weekend, another cold front will be approaching from the northwest which will result in light and variable winds across the state.

-This is a good night to go fishing, and for you farmers, this is a good night to plant ‘uala (sweet potato) and melons.
+This will be a good night to go fishing, and for you farmers, this is a good night to plant mai’a (banana), ‘ulu (breadfruit) and other trees.